SaadNoor555/CLARA_tool_demo/README.md

 ---
 ## How do I customize and run CLARA on my server?

-First, fork the repository and make sure you clone the forked repo, create a config.json file , and set the right environment variables This is the format of the file:
+First, fork the repository and make sure you clone the forked repo, create a config.json file, and set the right environment variables This is the format of the file:
  ```
 {
-  "HF_TOKEN": "*******",
   "API_KEY":  "*******",
   "GIT_KEY":  "*******",
   "GPT_KEY":  "*******",